willstepp/dogs-of-santiago/dos_notes.md

 -Next day has breakfast
 -Tells driver to stop at Park Bustamante
 -Watches the life of the city, feels grace

 10000

+What happens now?
+12-16-2013

+Will wakes up sore and hungry.
+Goes downstairs to the cafe and orders an espresso and some pastries.
+Takes it to his room.
+Checks his email.
+There is a message from Constanza apologizing.
+She says to come to the The Clinic at 1330 for lunch and she will explain everything.
+Will looks up The Clinic on his laptop, takes a shower, gets dressed.
+He goes downstairs but just as he is about to hail a cab he notices the old man from the day before, collecting money.
+He is carrying a sign.
+Will wonders what the sign says.
+He gets in the cab, and as the cab stops he stops the driver.
+He walks over to the man and asks him what the sign says.
+Asks if he needs money?
+Gives him some change.
+Then he stops a passerby and asks what the sign says.
+"Must visit my son.
+San Bernardo."
+The man is missing leg so needs help walking.
+He has bad arthritis and his hands are curled up.
+Cannot see well.
+He asks someone else the best way to get to San Bernardo from here.
+Take the bus at the corner.
+Only couple thousand pesos.